 Q. My mother is always talking about the way I dress when I leave the house.
-If I wear jeans and a T shirt or a skirt an inch above the knee, is that going against the Church?
+If I wear jeans and a T-shirt or a skirt an inch above the knee, is that going against the Church?

 What about normal jeans and a T-shirt?
-I’m not sure what the concern is there but, again, I can speculate.
-To help you understand this let me offer a silly illustration.
+I’m not sure what the concern is there, but, again, I can speculate.
+To help you understand this, let me offer a silly illustration.
 What if your pastor decided each weekend to show up for Mass in jeans and a T-shirt?
-Some may look at that and think it’s cool that he is so relaxed.
-But the vast majority would immediately see that this is odd.
+Some might look at that and think it’s cool that he is so relaxed.
+The vast majority, however, would immediately see that this is odd.
 Clothing says a lot about who we are.
-Priests dress in clerics as a way of expressing the fact that they are priests.
-And the same is true with everyone.
+Priests dress in clerics as a way of expressing that they are priests.
+The same is true with everyone.
 What we wear reveals how we see ourselves.
-Now, of course there are times when jeans and a T-shirt are totally appropriate.
+Of course, there are times when jeans and a T-shirt are totally appropriate.
 But what if everyone started dressing this way for every occasion?
 What if everyone at a family wedding dressed this way?
-Of if everyone was this casual for Sunday Mass?
+Or if everyone was this casual for Sunday Mass?
 Obviously this makes a statement that those occasions are no different than a day off at home.
-So we should dress for the occasion with dignity and respect.
-Respect for ourselves, but, perhaps just as importantly, respect for the occasion we find ourselves in.
+So we should dress for the occasion with dignity and respect for ourselves, but perhaps just as importantly, respect for the occasion we find ourselves in.
 Dressing up for Sunday Mass or a wedding, for example, tells others that you see this as an important occasion.
 It expresses your respect.

 I hope that helps!
 And, if it is still not clear, then I suggest you will not go wrong by simply trusting the advice of a loving parent.